Skip to main content

 The cons

-• Mondly's chatbot starts off by hitting hard, telling you what you can say back (two response choices) before even letting you see how the bot has started the conversation.
-This sort of fits the vibe of Mondly's cluttered, confusing interface.
+• Mondly’s chatbot gets off on the wrong foot, telling you what you can say back (two response choices) before even letting you see how the bot has started the conversation.
+This sort of fits the vibe of Mondly’s cluttered, confusing interface.

 • The web app’s microphone function seems impossible to use.
 The instructions say to tap and hold it, but no matter what I did would not record me.
 I did finally get it to hold and seem to record me but it turned out to be a false alarm.

-• The chat has phrases that often don't feel natural or correct.
-For instance in French, if someone says Bonjour, it's not very common to say Bonne après-midi in reply.
+• The chat has phrases that often don’t feel natural or correct.
+For instance in French, if someone says Bonjour, it’s not very common to say Bonne après-midi in reply.
 This is either very formal, like something a newscaster would say or it would possibly be a way to say goodbye.
-That's one of several examples I came across of the word choice not necessarily being the most natural.
-This may have been done on purpose, in order to use a variety of vocabulary and phrases, but if you're looking for practice when it comes to speaking the language naturally, this ain't it.
+That’s one of several examples I came across of the word choice not necessarily being the most natural.
+This may have been done on purpose, in order to use a variety of vocabulary and phrases, but if you’re looking for practice speaking the language naturally, this isn’t the app for it.

 • Sometimes, even the pre-written multiple choice responses don’t get recognized, or the AI will recognize them and then shorten them.